nalsakas/pe/README.md

 END
 ```

 Example above is a valid pe file.
 All it does is to return as soon as loaded.
-As you can see there are only 3 macros you need to remember. *PE32, START* and *END*.
+There are only 3 macros you need to remember. *PE32, START* and *END*.

 Now, look at the below example.